Haryana Day – 1st November

 It has also been observed that many such ‘gana’ used to form a sangha together, known as gana-sangha.
 In the Today period, a huge ‘gana-sangha‘ was formed from the organization of several republics which ruled over the territory from Shatudru to the Ganges.

-The metropolis of this region witnessed the rise and fall of many empires, but all those political changes did not have much effect in the life of the people, because these people never tolerated outside interference in their internal-social system.
+The metropolis of this region witnessed the rise and fall of many empires.
+All those political changes did not have much effect on the life of the people, because these people never tolerated outside interference in their internal-social system.

 The rulers also always recognized their traditions.
 From the Harshakaal to the end of the Mughal period, importance was given to the rule of the supreme panchayat of Haryana.
 Old documents of the Sarvap Panchayat show that the head of the Sarvakhap Panchayat was given the title of ‘Wazir’ on behalf of the Mughal rulers and the decisions of the Panchayat were fully recognized.
 In the Mughal period, the khapas replaced the districts and the ganas were replaced by the Sarvakhap panchayats.
 The authority of the Sarvakhap Panchayat has been recognized from the Sutlej to the Ganges.
 The region has a much more well-organized system than the Roman and Greek traditions.